kamilmazurek/spring-beans-explained/README.md

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE, THE DOCUMENTATION, OR THE USE OR OTHER DEALINGS IN THE SOFTWARE OR DOCUMENTATION.

+Spring is a trademark of Broadcom Inc. and/or its subsidiaries.
 Spring Boot is a trademark of Broadcom Inc. and/or its subsidiaries.
 Oracle, Java, MySQL, and NetSuite are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.